Craig Oliver (British journalist): Early life

 Oliver was born in Basford, Nottinghamshire.
-His father, Ian, relocated the family to Scotland on his promotion to Chief Constable of Central Scotland Police, then later Chief Constable of Grampian Police.
+His father, Ian, relocated the family to Scotland on his promotion to Chief Constable of Central Scotland Police, then later Chief Constable of Grampian Police; his father later faced several controversies in the latter post.

 Craig Oliver attended Stirling High School, where he was a contemporary of the presenter Kirsty Young, then went on to read English literature at the University of St Andrews.

 Career

 Journalism

 After graduating with a diploma in Broadcast Journalism from the Cardiff School of Journalism, Oliver began his media career in 1992 as a reporter for STV.

 One of his first assignments for the station was covering a fire in a block of flats in Glasgow's Easterhouse district.
 In 1993 he joined ITN as a trainee reporter, after which he became a producer on ITV's News at Ten.
 With the launch of Channel Five in 1997 he moved from News at Ten to become programme editor of Five News, but returned to ITV in 1999 as senior programme editor for ITV Evening News.
 He moved to Channel Four News in 2002, but once again returned to ITV News the following year when he was appointed Head of Output.
 He was later promoted to Head of Network News Programming.

 Oliver joined the BBC in 2006, where he became editor of BBC One's Ten O'Clock News, He was also editor of the channel's Six O'Clock News.

-In May 2009, Oliver was appointed the new deputy head of the Corporation's multimedia newsroom, replacing Mary Hockaday.
+In May 2009, Oliver was appointed the new deputy head of the corporation's multimedia newsroom, replacing Mary Hockaday.

 Oliver was subsequently appointed Controller of English, BBC Global News in April 2010, with responsibility for multiplatform commissioning of all BBC Global News English output.
 He took up this role after editing the BBC's 2010 general election coverage.
 In June 2010, Oliver became a director of BBC World News Limited.
-At BBC World, he was part of the team which oversaw cuts to the Corporation's World Service.
+At BBC World, he was part of the team which oversaw cuts to the corporation's World Service.